-Once you’re done with all the payments and you’ve reached the end of your car finance contract, the car is yours!
+Once you’re done with all the payments and you’ve reached the end of your car finance contract, and you have paid the option to purchase fee the car is yours!
 Unlike PCP car finance agreements where you have to pay the final balloon payment to own the car, a Hire Purchase deal means the ownership of the vehicle will be transferred to you immediately.

-There might be some administration fees so that the car finance company can process the paperwork but it’s nothing to worry about because it’s typically a very small amount.
+There might be some administration fees so that the car finance company can process the paperwork but it’s nothing to worry about because it’s typically a very small amount. with Carmoola it is just £1!
 If you choose a short repayment term like two to three years, time will just fly by and before you know it, the car is fully yours.